Syngenta: Litigation

+Paraquat and Parkinson's disease

+In June 2021, Syngenta paid $187.5 million to settle an unknown number of cases in Illinois and California, implicating the company's Paraquat herbicide as a cause of Parkinson's disease.

+In 2024 more than 5,000 Americans have active lawsuits against Syngenta, alleging ties between use of the paraquat herbicide product, Gramoxone, and the onset of Parkinson's disease.
+Syngenta denies any causal link between its product and Parkinson's disease.
+Syngenta took steps in April 2025 to resolve the majority of approximately 5,800 lawsuits pending in multidistrict litigation in federal court in Illinois.
+In addition, there were approximately 450 lawsuits pending in California state court and many more in state courts across the country.

+Internal documents from Syngenta, unsealed as part of court proceedings, showed a memo from the company's head of regulatory sciences, Lewis Smith, warning about the scientific consensus that paraquat was linked to Parkinson's disease.

 Controversies

 In 2007, Syngenta came under scrutiny by the U.S. Securities and Exchange Commission.
 This was due to third-party sales of products in countries such as Iran, Cuba, North Korea, Sudan, and Syria.

-In the past, Syngenta’s crop protection products have also been the subject of repeated criticism.
+In the past, Syngenta's crop protection products have also been the subject of repeated criticism.
 The company was accused of including the sale of highly toxic pesticides in its business model.
 In 2012, the company was therefore nominated for the "Public Eye Award", which denounces companies with questionable human rights practices.
+In 2023, the Arkansas attorney general Tim Griffin ordered Syngenta to sell land in the state under a prohibition against land sales to entities with "a connection to a country subject to the federal International Traffic in Arms Regulations."